I started writing my fifth book Dark Kings this month. It’s the first book in my new YA dark fantasy series Tales of Sorrow.

 Death has always been a theme in my books and none more so than this new series.
 I’ve always been fascinated by the subject: what happens after, the transition from one state to the other, and how living with the knowledge of Death gives our lives purpose.
 I’m also sketching out a plot for a book on immortality ‘The Evergreen Strain’ and the problems that curing Death can cause.
 Being a fan of rock and heavy metal music for most of my life, Death has been an ever-present theme.
 Not surprisingly, my favourite character from Terry Pratchett’s Discworld is also Death (and the Luggage, of course).

 Tales of Sorrow explores a strange, dangerous world where souls find themselves after death.
 For the most part, the streets of Sorrow are run by three rival families.
 Corruption, infighting, and espionage breed like a virus.
 But, at the centre of the city, a monolithic fortress casts a long shadow over the unsettled city.
-At the top resides Numan, the King of Sorrow, watching in silence.
+At the top resides the Tyrant King, Numan, who observes all in utter silence.
 Beyond Numan’s fortress and the sprawling neighbourhoods of Sorrow, lie the harbours.
 Black ships with blood-red sails wait by the shore, ready to carry souls across the Black Rest to their final destination.

 Dark Kings follows Jericho, a young man (recently deceased), as he finds his way through the dark, dangerous streets of Sorrow.
 He is lured by the promises and sanctuary from one of Sorrow’s more prominent families– The Dark Kings.
 Ithica, Nimh, Skit and the Kernel put Jericho through a series of trials which will test his skill, strength, cunning, and loyalty, before they consider making him one of their own.